 Endoscopic Sinus Surgery

-Endoscopic sinus surgery is an minimally invasive outpatient procedure performed while the patient is asleep under general anesthesia which is done to remove nasal polyps and tumors, treat chronic sinus infections, and address other types of sinus problems.
+Endoscopic sinus surgery is a minimally invasive outpatient procedure performed while the patient is asleep under general anesthesia which is done to remove nasal polyps and tumors, treat chronic sinus infections, and address other types of sinus problem

 In order to magnify and see the sinus tissues, the surgeon inserts an endoscope—a narrow camera rod with a light at the end—into one nostril.
 After identifying the issue, the surgeon carefully removes the reasons for sinus obstruction, such as swollen mucous membranes, nasal polyps, and scar tissue, using specialized equipment in addition to the endoscope.